leukaemiamedtech/hiasbch-mqtt-blockchain-agent/README.md

 - **HIAS Permissions Smart Contract** - Stores permissions for all HIAS devices, applications, agents and users.

-- **HIAS iotJumpWay Smart Contract** - Stores iotJumpWay permissions for all HIAS devices, applications, agents and users.
+- **HIAS Data Integrity Smart Contract** - Stores data permissions for all HIAS devices, applications, agents and users.
 Stores immutable hashes of data received from the HIAS network.

 ## HIASBCH Blockchain Agents